AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/DescribeDisks.md

 # DescribeDisks

-You can call this operation to query one or more Elastic Block Storage \(EBS\) devices that you have created, including cloud disks and local disks.
+You can call this operation to query one or more Elastic Block Storage \(EBS\) devices that you created, including cloud disks and local disks.

 ## Description